BlackRose-000/Dank/README.md

 </div>

 ## What is Dank?
   Dank is a bot/script that was Made by ```BlackRose-000``` / ```User.``` Dank Memer grinder that automatically send commands every few seconds.
 This project was made using Python So you sould download that before using this.
+You can also now download the exe version you don't have to download anything for that one and it is just on prossess
   - [Python](https://python.org/downloads)
 ## Commands Dank can use:
   - ``pls pm``